 ALL-TOURNAMENT ACCOLADES FOR GERIG: Setter Jackie Gerig recorded her first al-tournament selection of the year at the Hampton Inn Bama Bash.
 She had 76 assists for an 8.44 assists per set average.

 SERVING WITH SARAH: Junior Sarah Kemp leads the Red Wolves with 15 service aces and is ranked third in the SBC.

 SERVICE ACE CRNCIC: Senior Shelby Crncic is second on the team in service aces with 12 with only five service errors.

 CONFERENCE RANKINGS: Sadie Clark is ranked sixth in the SBC in kills per set with her 3.15 average while Kelsey Sullivan's .310 hitting percentage is sixth best in the conference.

 A SIDE OF REIS: Freshman Kelsey Reis leads A-State freshmen in kills (56) and tota blocks (29).
 She leads the team in block solos with five.

 DIGGING WITH SCHAEDIG: Freshman Markie Schaedig is second on the team in digs with 77 on the year.

 BLOCK PARTY: Kelsey Sullivan led the Red Wolves with six blocks against Memphis.
-She is the team leader in blocks on the season with 37 and blocks per set with a
+She is the team leader in blocks on the season with 37 and blocks per set with a 0.93 average.

 SETTING IT UP: Jackie Gerig leads the Red Wolves with 316 assists on the season, which comes out to a 8.32 assists per set average.